 Engineering next-generation CAR-T cell therapy for cancer

-This is a live-only webinar with no on demand access available.
+This was a live-only webinar that ran on August 21st, with no on demand access available.

 The adoptive transfer of T cells expressing chimeric antigen receptors (CARs) has demonstrated robust efficacy in the treatment of advanced hematological malignancies.
 However, challenges such as antigen escape and immunosuppression limit the long-term efficacy of adoptive T cell therapy, particularly for solid tumors.